 I have found musical and instrumental reasons to prefer Stainer: being myself a viola player, I always found playing chords on a modern instrument most difficult.
 Being the music of that time full of chords (think only of Bach's solo violin sonatas and partitas) one wonders whether in that time they liked to have a difficult life.
 But when mounting a Stradivari bridge on a modern instrument, it becomes more sensitive and gains in sustain.
 Mechanical wave propagation shows that the very concept lying on Stradivari bridges is applied by Stainer to his entire instruments.
 Then the question raises: how more sensitive were and how much more sustain did Stainer's instruments have before being transformed?

 So it is not that musicians of that time loved having it very difficult.
 Instead, it is that the "language" that musical instruments spoke before being transformed in the XIX century is the same language in which those musical texts are written.

 From the feet of the bridge, mechanical waves produced by the vibration of the strings enter the front of the instrument, and from the front they go to the back, first through the sound post, second through the ribs.

 This lower position of the bridge suits very well the baroque instrument for two reasons.
 First, regarding the shorter neck of the baroque instrument, because the length of the strings is in this way conserved.
-A shorter neck solves the problem of going down to the low positions, because then you can go down to the first one with just one strike of the wrist.
+A shorter neck solves the problem of going down to the low positions, because with such a neck you can go down to the first one with just one strike of the wrist.